 The longest psalm in the Bible teaches us about God’s Word.
-Amongst other things God’s word brings understanding and freedom.
+Amongst other things, God’s word brings understanding and freedom.
 It may seem like a contradiction that rules bring freedom, but they do.
 Boundary lines on sporting fields, means the game can be played within set perimeters.
 This allows the players to run within the boundaries with a sense of freedom.
-They know the limits so they are free from disorder and confusion.
+They know the limits so they’re free from disorder and confusion.

-Likewise, God’s directions give us freedom, because we are confident about the right way to live.
+Likewise, God’s directions give us freedom, because we’re confident about the right way to live.
 We don’t have to stumble about in confusion or fear of adverse consequences.
-We can run in God’s paths because we are confident where to put our spiritual feet.
-His word lights our ways.
+We can run in God’s paths because we’re confident where to put our spiritual feet.
+His word lights our way.

-By spending time, reading God’s word we broadened our understanding.
-We learn more of God’s character and his purposes for our lives and for his world.
+By spending time, reading God’s word we broaden our understanding.
+We learn more about God’s character and his purposes for our lives and for his world.
 The more we learn God’s ways, the more we appreciate his compassion and graciousness towards us.
 It grows our faith.